 6. Hi-Yield Killzall 365

-Hi-Yield Killzall 365 is the entry-level glyphosate concentrate for homeowners who need to treat a small bamboo patch without investing in a multi-gallon jug.
-The 32-ounce bottle covers up to 4,300 square feet when mixed at standard rates.
-For a single clump of running bamboo that sends up 20 to 30 shoots each spring, this is a cost-effective way to knock back the invasion without overspending on chemistry you will not use.
+Hi-Yield Killzall 365 is the entry-level glyphosate concentrate for homeowners who want to treat a small bamboo patch without buying a multi-gallon jug.
+For a single clump of running bamboo sending up a modest number of shoots each spring, this is a low-cost way to start knocking back the invasion.

 What works